android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 It's an `apk` which only consists of [several classes](https://github.com/android/android-test/tree/master/runner/android_test_orchestrator/java/androidx/test/orchestrator) that run tests and clear data, as described above.

-You should install an `orchestrator` along with `application.apk` and `instrumented.apk` on the device.
+It is necessary to install an `orchestrator` along with the `application.apk` and the `instrumented.apk` on the device.

 But that's not all.
 <br/>
-Orchestrator also needs to execute adb commands.
+The Orchestrator also needs to execute adb commands.
 For that it uses [special services.](https://github.com/android/android-test/tree/master/services) under the hood.
 It's just a shell client and should be installed on the device.

 ![alt text](../images/orchestrator.png "orchestrator and test-services")